-Clients regularly contact me, most of the time days in advance, though sometimes several hours or even minutes before an interview, for some last minute advice.
-Many of us probably recognize that the career management process, particularly this “personal marketing” piece-after all, the ability to sell and market ourselves is key to effective interviewing-is a delicate balance of psychology, attitude, and of course, skills and abilities.
-With this in mind, I’m careful not to push the wrong buttons right before a client’s interview, in a last minute coaching session.
-So, rather than dwell on a quick review of questions that they should have prepared to both respond to and ask, or dwell on the research, networking and homework that they should do, I focus on three key thoughts or strategies to prepare them for the “psychology” of this interview/communications process.
-These simple strategies “to get psyched” are crucial to shifting our thinking and building confidence prior to any interview.
-I encourage you to review them as you prepare for every interview situation.
+Clients regularly contact us before a job interview for advice and to prep, usually several days in advance though sometimes several hours or even minutes before.
+The ability to sell and market ourselves is key to effective interviewing; it’s a delicate balance between psychology, attitude and, of course, skills and abilities.
+With this in mind, we are careful not to push the wrong buttons right before a client’s interview, a time when emotions and anxieties are at a high pitch.
+Rather than a quick review of answers and questions they should have prepared for or dwell on the research, networking and homework that they should do, we focus on three key strategies to prepare them for the “psychology” of the interview conversation.
+These simple strategies “to get psyched” are crucial to shifting our thinking and building confidence before any interview.

-1. The interview is a “two-way” discussion between “professionals.”
+- The interview is a two-way discussion between professionals.

-Regardless of our education and experience levels or our current position as a manager, entry-level manufacturing, engineering, administrative professional or student intern, we all bring certain talents and skills, experiences, and attitudes to our work and an interview, which make us different and “unique.”
-It’s understanding our “uniqueness” through self-evaluation, and being able to sell it (using our own personality and communications skills) that gives us an edge in the career and interview process.
+Regardless of your education, experience or job title, we all bring specific talents and skills, experiences, and attitudes to our work and an interview that make us unique.
+It’s understanding your uniqueness through self-evaluation and being able to sell it authentically, using your personality and communications skills, that gives you an edge in the interview process.

-We have to recognize that in our own right, we are all “professionals” (regardless of our position levels/status, and the levels/status of the interviewers), and that the interview is nothing more than an opportunity for both sides to better understand each other.
-Remember, we bring a great deal to the interview table; we wouldn’t be called for the interview if we didn’t meet the position requirements in the eyes of the interview team.
-The interviewer looks at this “two-way” discussion as an opportunity to assess the candidate’s skills, behaviors, experiences, attitude and confidence.
-Are they serious, just shopping around or “tire kicking,” as I call it?
-Can they help me and my group to improve quality, customer service, save money or generate revenues?
-Do I like them?
+We have to recognize that, regardless of our position levels/status and the levels/status of the interviewers, we are all professionals and that the interview is nothing more than an opportunity for both sides to understand each other.
+Remember, you bring a great deal to the interview table; you wouldn’t even have the interview if you didn’t meet the position requirements.
+The interviewer looks at this two-way discussion as an opportunity to assess the candidate’s skills, behaviors, experiences, attitude and confidence.
+Are they serious or just “tire kicking?”
+Can you, the job prospect, help their team improve quality, customer service, save money or generate revenue?

-As the interviewee, we’re likewise thinking: Is this the right boss or team and work environment for me?
-Is it a good match for my career direction, interests, skills and “unique” strengths?
-Can I contribute?
+As the interviewee, you’re likewise thinking: Is this the right boss, team and work environment for me?
+Is it a good match for my career direction, interests, skills and strengths?
+Can I add value?
 Even if you get the offer, you don’t have to take it if it is not the right fit or move.
 Both sides want a “win-win” opportunity.
-So you see, the interview is a “two-way discussion between professionals.”
-Let’s view it that way.
+The interview is a two-way discussion between professionals.
+Best to approach it that way.

-And so rather than to approach the interview as a potential “ambush” or negative, defensive experience, let’s prepare by viewing the interviewer as our customer, which I believe they are.
-Look at the interview as an important meeting with your customer.
-You and I do it every day: meet, effectively communicate and negotiate with internal and external stakeholders.
-We want to go into this meeting with the idea of ensuring that we better understand the interviewer’s needs, challenges, problem areas and concerns, both through our own research and by asking positive, yet probing questions in the interview.
-In my own mind, in the heat of the interview, I’m constantly thinking, “How can I serve?
+- The interviewer is your customer.
+Rather than approach the interview as a potential “ambush” or negative, defensive experience, prepare by viewing the interviewer as your customer, which they are.
+You want to go into the meeting to better understand the interviewer’s needs, challenges, and problem areas, through your research and by asking positive yet probing questions.
+In the heat of the interview, you should constantly be thinking, “How can I serve?
 How can I support you and your team?
-What are your needs, challenges and concerns?” as I’m responding to, for example, behavioral questions with “Here is a specific example of how I can contribute to your group and support your needs.”
+What are your needs, challenges and concerns?”
 We need to be confident in our work background and uniqueness and be able to identify ways in which we can support and meet the interviewer’s needs and help solve their problems.

 Therefore, our focus is not so much on the defense — “What are they going to ask me?
-How should I respond?” (although, we’re going to prepare and study the tough interview questions)— but using “active listening,” asking the right questions to better understand our customer needs, and then responding with specific accomplishments, behaviors and skills that we possess to support their position requirements.
+How should I respond?” — but instead using active listening, asking the right questions to understand their needs, and then responding with specific accomplishments, behaviors and skills that we possess to support their position requirements.
 After all, that’s really what the interviewer is hoping for.
-Of course, we won’t forget that all the while, as the interviewee, we’re also evaluating our customer and this work opportunity, looking for a “win-win.”

-It’s clear to me that no one understands or knows what we are good at, our skills, behaviors, contributions, interests and aptitudes, like we know ourselves, regardless of whether we’ve been through any kind of formal self-assessment or evaluation process.
-If we sat down for an hour or two and I asked you every tough interview question that I can muster up, and gave you all the time to think it through and respond;no pressure;there is no doubt in my mind that you would have an answer for nearly every question.
-You know your skills and contributions better than anyone, including any interviewer; you’re the only one who has been there and done it.
-So, we have those answers, though sometimes it’s in the heat of the interview; because of our lack of preparation and study of some of the tough questions, or our lack of confidence (we all go through those cycles); that we’re unable or uncomfortable to talk about ourselves and “blow our own horn” in our own way, using our personality.
-Still, no one knows us like we know ourselves.
+- You know more about yourself than any interviewer.
+No one understands or knows what you are good at, your skills, behaviors, contributions, interests and aptitudes, better than you do, regardless of whether we’ve been through any formal self-assessment or evaluation process.
+If we sat down for an hour or two and asked you every tough interview question we can muster and gave you all the time to think it through and respond, there is no doubt you would have an answer for nearly every question.
+You know your skills and contributions better than anyone.
+You have the answers but sometimes get stymied or embarrassed about blowing your own horn in the heat of the interview.
+Remember, to the interviewer, you’re a blank slate; you have an opportunity to tell your story with your voice.
+Take advantage of it.

-As we put all of this together and as you prepare for any interview, keep in mind the importance of this delicate balance of attitude and psychology.
-How we view the psychology of the interview process affects our confidence, how we sell ourselves, our skills and abilities, and how our customers or interviewers receive us.
-Understanding that the interview is a two-way discussion between two professionals, that the interviewer is really one of our customers, and that we know ourselves, our skills and strengths far better than any interviewer, are three “must” keys to “getting psyched” to win any interview.
-Using these strategies, along with thorough research, preparation and practice, we come to the interview knowing that at the very least we are on a level playing field with our interviewers, if not at a distinct advantage, and that’s where we want to be.
+As you prepare for any interview, keep in mind the importance of this delicate balance of attitude and psychology.
+How we view the psychology of the interview process affects our confidence, how we sell ourselves, our skills and abilities, and how our customer interviewers receive us.
+Understanding that the interview is a two-way discussion between two professionals, that the interviewer is a customer, and that we know ourselves, our skills and strengths far better than any interviewer are three strategies to “getting psyched” to win any interview.
+We also recommend going into an interview with a short prayer for yourself and the interviewer, or a brief meditation, to help settle your thoughts and focus you.
+Using these strategies, along with thorough research, preparation and practice, you will come to the interview knowing that at the very least you are on a level playing field with your interviewers, if not at a distinct advantage.
+And that’s where you want to be.